PedanticHacker/ReChess/README.md

 ## What's the default engine in ReChess?

-The latest public version of **Stockfish** is the default engine.
+The latest version of **Stockfish** is the default engine.
 It works on Windows, Linux, and macOS platforms.

 ### What if I want to play against some other engine?